-- Leaflets for young people and for parents and carers can be downloaded from http://www.solihull.gov.uk/staysafe/26396.htm - NSPCC film 'Losing control: Jay' http://www.youtube.com/watch?v=XasNkfQ5AVM - NSPCC film 'When someone cares' http://www.youtube.com/watch?feature=player_embedded&v=zuzi2fqcfc4 - NEW CEOP's latest film 'Exploited' and the accompanying resource aims to help young people, aged 12 and over, to stay safe from sexual exploitation by recognising the signs.
+CEOP's film 'Exploited' and the accompanying resource aims to help young people, aged 12 and over, to stay safe from sexual exploitation by recognising the signs.
 It contrasts an exploitative relationship with the development of a healthy relationship giving educators scenarios to explore in discussions with young people.
 The resource provides clear information about how to report abuse and access support.
-Register now for free access to 'Exploited' and other educational resources from CEOP's Thinkuknow programme:
+Teachers can register for free access to 'Exploited' and other educational resources from CEOP's Thinkuknow programme: